 To learn more about this, check the next post in this series: From Sensory Memory to Working Memory.

-And don’t FORGET to download the free guide below–HA!
+And don’t FORGET to download the free guide below on how to write learning objectives--HA!

 How to Write Learning Objectives